coding-panda/panda-pods-repeater-field/README.txt

 = 1.3.4 =
 * Debug: fixed the problem for pods->delete()
 * Add: now Admin Table Columns can be used for labels

+= 1.3.5 =
+* Debug: fixed the problem when the order field was changed, the pandarf_items_fn function didn't respond to it
+* Debug: fixed a typo

+= 1.3.6 =
+* Debug: fixed the problem when the order field was empty, it loaded data descendingly
+* Change: adjusted some icons' padding and margin